dalisaydavid/circadian/README.md

 # circadian
-Command line tool that constantly reminds you about animal facts.
+Command line tool that constantly reminds you of facts about animal morphology.